catalyst-fp7/documents/interoperability/interoperability.md

 %API endpoints would go into another chapter.
 -->

-Processing components (visualizations, analytics, vote, etc. including some components that are part of the integrated catalyst platforms) will expect to get their data from the databases and also from each other.
+Components that perform processing (visualisations, analytics, vote, etc. including some components that are part of the integrated catalyst platforms) will expect to get data from other components.
-For example, visualization components might want to display various nodes of the concept graph with a size proportional to votes, or to per-node analytics signals.
+For example, visualisation components might want to display various nodes of the generic idea dataset with a size proportional to votes, or to per-node activity levels provided by analytics.
 An important part of the specification will thus concern the means by which components can request data from each other, and the format of that data.

-Other parts will concern integration of visual components in the catalyst integrated platforms or web forums and social networks and web dashboards.
+Other parts will concern integration of visual components in catalyst CI platforms, web forums, social networks and web dashboards.

 ## Data access